How to stop drinking

 Counselling is an integral part of ending alcohol addiction because it addresses the reasons people drink to begin with.
 Detox is one thing – and something that is absolutely necessary – but counselling gets to the heart of the matter.

 Counselling can be in a group session or one-on-one.
 Counselling will also usually continue well after treatment is concluded.
 Some alcohol abusers remain in group counselling for years, just to make sure they don’t slip back into their previous destructive habit.

 The key to long-term success is to take advantage of those support systems that are available.
 Support can be found by way of friends and family, medical associations, local support groups, and online organisations.
 Regardless of where that support comes from, it cannot be ignored.

-The temptation to resume drinking is something that would likely last forever in the mind of the alcohol abuser.
-A support system gives the individual some place to go when he or she is feeling overwhelmed by those temptations.
-It is also a place where the former alcoholic can pay back by helping others.
+The temptation to resume drinking is something that would likely last forever in the mind of the person in recovery.
+A support system gives them a place to go when they are feeling overwhelmed by those temptations and help others going through the same process.

 If you are addicted to alcohol, you now know the process involved in quitting.
-Therefore, it’s your move.
-Will you commit, this very moment, to taking the steps necessary to rid yourself of your addiction?
-We hope so.
 We hope you will get in touch with us right away so that we can set the wheels in motion on your behalf.
 There is an alcohol-free future waiting for you and the first step is simply to give us a call.